Mock¶

 application code handles the return values correctly.
 But sometimes there is no

-useful return value, for example with items add some tasks -o veit
+useful return value, for example in tasks add some tasks -o veit.
+In

-these cases, we can ask the mock object if it was called correctly.
-After calling
+these cases, we can ask the mock object whether it was called correctly.
+After

-whether the item has entered the database, but a mock is used to ensure that the
+check whether the task has been added to the database, but instead use a mock to

-is not called or is called with the wrong type or the wrong
+If add_task() is not called, or is called with the wrong type or the wrong

 object content, the test fails.
 For example, if we capitalise the string